shu8/Stack-Overflow-Optional-Features/README.md

     - used my own [SE Helper functions](https://github.com/shu8/SE_OptionalFeatures/blob/develop/helperFunctions.js) to avoid repetitive code in getting common info like site names, reputation, usernames, etc...,
     - removed fade effect on the `metaChatBlogStackExchangeButton` feature,
     - [reimplemented the sticky vote buttons](https://github.com/shu8/SE_OptionalFeatures/pull/14), to fix a few bugs!
+- DEVELOP - v1.7:
+    - Added more features (mentioned above),
+    - Changed `addSBSBtn` function (Side-by-side editing) to use [zsego's](https://github.com/shu8/SE-Answers_scripts/pull/2) rewritten version to add more features: You can now use side-by-side editing in edits, and you can toggle it on and off!
+Thanks zsego! :)

 ---